Sealing The Seams – How to Waterproof Your Chest Freezer Cold Plunge

 Yes, I know, you might want to use that drain.
 However, it is a major Achilles heel for your entire setup.
 Those drains are not waterproof and water can gradually seep into the floor or walls and kill your chest freezer.
 Sometimes you can see the rust forming around the drain, or water leaking out of the bottom of the chest freezer.
 However, it is possible for the leak to be completely inconspicuous, and the chest freezer simply dies after 1-12 months.

-The drain should be sealed whether it has a plastic insert (pictured below) or not.
-Seal only the inside.
-Leave the outside drain unsealed.
+The INTERIOR drain (pictured below) should be sealed whether it has a plastic insert or not.
+Seal the drain only from the inside.
+Do not block the entire drain pipe.
+Leave the drain on the front outside wall unsealed.
 Why?
-Because if you have a leak it can be an early warning indicator.
+Because if you develop a leak it, it acts like a canary in the coal mine – an early warning of a problem.

 Use 1/3 to 1/2 of a tube inside the drain from the floor of the tub.
 Insert the drain plug or leave it off.
 Apply putty as directly over the plastic insert (or plug) and onto the floor.